MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 }
 ```

-If you request that the report include non-performing hotels, the `columns` property may not include the following [dimension columns](#dimensioncolumns):
+If you request non-performing hotels in the report, the `columns` property must not include the following [dimension columns](#dimensioncolumns):

 - Date
 - DeviceType